romenrg/romenrg.github.com/source/about/index.markdown

   <p>If you want to know more about me, you can explore the <a href="https://www.romenrg.com/talks/">talks & courses</a> section, where recordings and materials of my talks are shared.
 You can also take a <a href="https://github.com/romenrg">look at my GitHub</a> repositories, <a href="http://www.linkedin.com/in/romenrg/en"LinkedIn>find me on LinkedIn</a> or <a href="http://www.twitter.com/romenrg">follow me on Twitter</a>, where I share more thoughts, news and articles about software, internet and entrepreneurship.</p>

   <p>By the way, I'm always open to considering new adventures when there is a good cultural fit.
 So, if what I have described here resonates with you and your team, feel free to reach out.
-We might achieve great things together.</p>
+I'll be happy to chat.</p>